Bug Thinking

 CyberSecurity

 In the world of cybercrime, information theft and ransomware attack are two fast-growing components.
-If businesses don’t incorporate precautionary measurements, their business infrastructure can be filtered, disturbed, and destroyed.
+If businesses don’t incorporate precautionary measures, their business infrastructure can be filtered, disturbed, and destroyed.

 Businesses that are affected by cybercrimes rarely recover from the attacks, and, eventually, they have no other option but to shut down permanently.